 |Bulbocavernosus||S3-S4||Squeezing the penis in males, applying pressure to clitoris in females, or tugging the bladder catheter in either||Anal sphincter contracts||No anal sphincter contraction|

-In case of unresponsive patient, radiographic studies are the primary modalities for identifying a spine injury.
+In case of an unresponsive patient, radiographic studies are the primary modalities for identifying a spine injury.
 Spine injury precautions must be observed until the spine is cleared.
 If a spinal column injury is identified, the neurological deficit should be assessed.
-This can be done by serial neurological examinations, magnetic resonance imaging and sensory- or motor-evoked potentials.
+This can be done by serial neurological examinations, magnetic resonance imaging, and sensory- or motor-evoked potentials.

 - Renal function and electrolytes: dehydration.

 - Perform urinalysis to detect associated genitourinary injury.